kailafitz/cs50finalproject/README.md

 - List of Employer objects associated with user are also received
 - There is a chance to select an employer from this list or add a new employer with the use of a switch input.
 If the switch is off, a user selects a previous employer for the job.
 Else, a new employer can be inputed and submitted

+###### Notes on DeleteJob.js

+- Job id gets passed from Records.js and sent to backend through url

 ### A Note on Design

-From a design point of view, the grid system, or flexbox, is used to precisely position everything
+From a design point of view, the grid system, or flexbox, is used to precisely position everything across the pages.

 <!-- Activate virtual environment
 -> source env/bin/activate